consected/restructure/README.md

 the home directories, and will be used if there is a Fuse filesystem mounted at `/media/$USER/Data` by skipping `app-scripts/setup-init-mounts.sh`

+**NOTE:** this is unlikely to work on MacOS, the it relies on Linux tools such as `bindfs`, `mountpoint`, etc.

+A mechanism to allow the Filestore component to work against a local directory tree could provide partial functionality (but tests will fail when exercising permissions), but has not been developed at this stage.
+The ability for `bindfs` to manipulate the owners and permissions seen by end users is core to the full functionality.

 ### Setup a new admin user

 Set up a new admin user: